10 Epic Man Cave Ideas

 Make sure you soundproof the room – for your and your family’s sanity.
 To do this, lay down rugs and install acoustic sound-proofing foam to the walls.
 Using high-quality headphones can also help.
 Depending on what you’re recording, you’ll need the proper equipment, which often includes microphones, pop filters, a mixing board and a computer with digital audio software.

-Decorations can include collected instruments, concert posters, sheet music prints or record covers.
+Your music room design can include collected instruments, concert posters, sheet music prints or record covers.

 8. Wine Cellar